MariamMostafa55/MariamMostafa55/README.md

 🎓 I'm a Computer Science student at the Egyptian E-Learning University
 💻 Specializing in Full-Stack .NET Development
 🧠 Passionate about solving real-world backend challenges
-🚀 Interested in AI, DevOps, and scalable system architecture 📌 Based in Fayoum, Egypt
+🚀 Interested in AI, DevOps, and scalable system architecture

 ---